digego/extempore/docs/memory.rst

       (print_num_cats4) ;; prints "You have 5 cats!"

-Great—the function now prints the right number of cats (in this case ``5``), so things are working properly again.
+Great---the function now prints the right number of cats (in this case ``5``), so things are working properly again.
 After the ``pset!`` call, the memory will look like this (the only difference from last time is that the value 5 is stored in address 29, just as it should be).